nanie20/embedded_linux/README.md

 # The drone
-This branch contains the logic for the code that is divided into several scripts.
+This branch contains the logic for the drone that is divided into several scripts.